-The Field Study course is designed to provide students an understanding of the dynamics and complexities of reality that create contemporary urban physical environments.
+The Field Study course is designed to provide students with an understanding of the dynamics and complexities of reality that create contemporary urban physical environments.
 The course emphasizes the integration of design and development aspects of projects that respond to realistic market demand, political, financial and other regulatory constraints - how financial implications affect planning and design and vice versa.
-It is intended for real estate professionals, architects, urban/landscape designers and planners, to broaden their understanding of urban development issues and public-private development problems, as well as to improve the applicability of their skills in design and financial analysis in the context of real world urban development.
+The course is intended for architects, planners, real estate students, landscape architects and others who want to improve their skills in design and financial analysis within the context of real world urban development.
 The class will be divided into two groups each focusing on one of the two field studies described below.

 Rebuilding the Industrial Lakefront and Downtown in East Chicago

 This field study will focus on economic development for the waterfront and adjoining downtown and residential area of the City of East Chicago.
 East Chicago is part of the industrial heritage corridor along the shore of Lake Michigan.
 It is located just across the Indiana border, 35 minutes from downtown Chicago.
 The waterfront and adjoining downtown and residential districts are undergoing redevelopment as the historic industrial area is repositioned for new economic uses including a recently developed casino.
 The course is jointly sponsored by the East Chicago Department of Redevelopment and The Community Builders.
 The class will focus on creating a viable vision and master plan for redeveloping four neighboring areas: the marina district and waterfront, the Main and Broadway Mixed Use “Main Street”, the Residential and Education District with workforce and subsidized housing, and the public lakefront commercial/residential destination district.

 Students will visit Chicago and the site in late February or early March.
 Travel expenses, with the exception of meals and incidentals, will be covered by the course.